teppokoivula/ProcessChangelogTests/README.md

 ======================================================

-Intended to be run against a clean installation of ProcessWire with Process Changelog installed.
+Intended to be run against a clean installation of ProcessWire with Process Changelog included.
 Most of the tests included depend on each other, which is why they're grouped together in one file and use depends annotation.

 DO NOT run these tests against production site, as they will add, edit and